 Making a larger garden is an age-old pursuit to create one’s own earthly paradise — a beautiful retreat from the everyday world.
 A more expansive ‘canvas’ enables the exploration of bold ideas, and the Library is recording these remarkable creations as an important reflection of our own age.

-Planting Dreams: Grand Garden Designs, curated by Howard Tanner, is a free exhibition from 1 September 2016 to 15 January 2017.
+Planting Dreams: Grand Garden Designs, curated by Howard Tanner, was a free exhibition from 1 September 2016 to 15 January 2017.